langchain-ai/langgraph-management-tools/thread-cleanup/README.md

 - Check that the URL matches your actual LangGraph deployment
 - Ensure the API key belongs to the correct organization/tenant

-### "None of the thread endpoints worked"
-- Confirm your LangGraph server is running and accessible
-- Verify the URL format is correct
-- Check API key permissions
-- Ensure network connectivity to the deployment

 ### Connection Issues
 - Verify the deployment URL is reachable
 - Check for any firewall or network restrictions
 - Confirm the API key is valid and not expired
+- Ensure your LangGraph server is running and accessible

 ## Example Session

 ```
 Discovering threads...
 Connecting to: https://your-deployment.us.langgraph.app
-Found working endpoint: POST /threads/search
 Found: 15 threads

 Total threads found: 15

 By Status:
 ├─ idle: 10
-├─ success: 3
+├─ completed: 3
-├─ error: 2
+├─ failed: 2

+By Runs:
+├─ 0 runs: 5
+├─ 1 run: 7
+├─ 3 runs: 3

 What would you like to delete?
 1. Delete by TIME